☰ open menu to view topics

 My five Hosterias

-And here are five fine examples of osteria-like northern Italian chants -in English – for the good conviviality in the multicultural restaurants.
+And here are five fine examples of osteria-like northern Italian chants in English for the good conviviality in the multicultural restaurants.

 HOSTERIA No 1